-Refer to the wiring schematic (Figure 6) for the electrical system installation.
+Refer to Figure 6 for throttle microswitch installation.
+Refer to the wiring schematic (Figure 7) for electrical system installation.

 WARNING!
-Death or injury may occur from working on a charged electrical system
+Death or injury may occur from working on a charged electrical system.

 1. Disconnect the car battery at the ground cable (if not already done).